broiledcow/124/src/articles/releases/blow-away-your-troubles.md

 <p>Martin Newell has stated that there were 40 songs recorded for <i>Blow Away Your Troubles</i>.
 Given the miniscule number of
     copies made, most songs not included on the Captured Tracks reissue are hard to find or simply lost.
     <br><br>
     Here is a list of all songs not officially accessible as of the writing of this article.
-I've included the audio for ones I've found, as well as polishing up the audio a bit.
+I've included the audio for ones I've been able to get my hands on, as well as polishing up the audio a bit.

     <mark>"Canon" songs</mark>
     <br><a target="_blank" href="/assets/audio/changechangechange.mp3">Change Change Change</a>